don/cordova-plugin-ble-central/README.md

 - __success__: Success callback function that is invoked when the connection is successful. [optional]
 - __failure__: Error callback function, invoked when error occurs. [optional]

-## notify
+## startNotification

 Register to be notified when the value of a characteristic changes.

-    ble.notify(device_id, service_uuid, characteristic_uuid, success, failure) {;
+    ble.startNotification(device_id, service_uuid, characteristic_uuid, success, failure) {;

 ### Description

-Function `notify` registers a callback that is called when the value of the characteristic changes.
+Function `startNotification` registers a callback that is called when the value of the characteristic changes.

 Raw data is passed from native code to the success callback as an [ArrayBuffer](#typed-arrays).